Xentrk/x3mRouting/README.md

 ### Validation and Troubleshooting
 #### IPSET lists
 The install script will add a function to **/jffs/configs/profile.add** called **liststats** that will list the name of all IPSET lists and the number of IP address entries.
-To use the function, type **liststats** from the SSH command line (Note: For first time users, you must open up a new SSH session after running the installation script):
+To use the function, type **liststats** from the SSH command line (Note: For first time users, you must open up a new SSH session after running the installation script).
+Following is the sample output:

     AMAZON - 326
     BBC_WEB - 128